rtek1000/Curve-Tracer-ATmega328/README.md

 Fully open source firmware for "InvCurve"

-Note: Program code has been tested only on ATmega328P (Arduino UNO, PRO MINI etc) should not work with Arduino Mega2560
+Note: Program code has been tested only on ATmega328P (Arduino UNO, Pro Mini etc) should not work with Arduino Mega2560

 --------------